Proximal Reinforcement Learning: Efficient Off-Policy Evaluation in Partially Observed Markov Decision Processes: Conclusion

 \section{Conclusion}

-In this paper, we discussed the problem of OPE for POMDPs.
+In this paper, we discussed the problem of OPE in an unknown POMDP as a model for the problem of offline RL with general unobserved confounding.
 First, we analyzed the recently proposed approach for identifying the policy value for tabular POMDPs \citep{tennenholtz20off}.
-We showed that while it could be placed within a more general framework and extended to continuous settings, it suffers from some theoretical limitations due to the unusual form of the identification quantity, which brings into question how useful it could be for actually constructing estimators with good qualities, such as regularity, $\sqrt{n}$-asymptotic normality, \emph{etc}.
-Then, motivated by these limitations, we proposed a new framework for identifying the policy value by sequentially reducing the problem to a series of proximal causal inference problems.
-Then, we extended this identification framework to a framework of estimators based on double machine learning and cross-fitting \citep{chernozhukov2016double}, and showed that under appropriate conditions such estimators are asymptotically normal and semiparametrically efficient.
-Furthermore, we provided a concrete algorithm for implementing such an estimator based on recent approaches to solving conditional moment problems \citep{bennett2021variational}.
-Finally, we performed an empirical investigation of our proposed estimators in synthetic settings, and demonstrated that indeed our approach is consistent, even in confounded settings where standard approaches to OPE fail.
+We showed that while it could be placed within a more general framework and extended to continuous settings, it suffers from some theoretical limitations due to the unusual form of the identification formulation, which brings its usefulness for constructing estimators with good theoretical properties into question.
+Motivated by this, we proposed a new framework for identifying the policy value, by sequentially reducing the problem to a series of proximal causal inference problems.
+Furthermore, we extended this identification framework to a framework of estimators based on double machine learning and cross-fitting \citep{chernozhukov2016double}, and showed that under appropriate conditions such estimators are asymptotically normal and semiparametrically efficient.
+Finally, we constructed a concrete algorithm for implementing such an estimator, and provided an empirical proof of concept of our theory by applying algorithm in a toy synthetic setting with confounding due to noisy measurements, as well as a complex spepsis management setting with confounding due to missing measurements of diabetes.